Welcome to today's edition of the Rush 24-7 podcast.

 And people made jokes about it.

-You know, there's this guy slaughtering people throughout Syria and uh Hillary Rodham Clinton is hailing Assad as a reformer, right?
+And Hillary Rodham Clinton is hailing Assad as a reformer, right?

 This mass murderer.

-Hillary Rodham Clinton has said uh the position of the United States government is that this mass murdering ophthalmologist is a reformer.
+Hillary Rodham Clinton has said the position of the United States government is that this mass murdering ophthalmologist is a reformer.

 But I don't think in the imperfect world we live in that you should underestimate the power of the snub.

-You we should never overlook the power of the snub.
+We should never overlook the power of the snub.

-So I'm in favour I'd like to see a bit more of uh uh of the snub.
+I'd like to see a bit more of the snub.

 If you support Medicare the way it is now, then kiss the United States of America goodbye.

-That's the kiss that matters Royal the royal kiss uh Wills and Kate, very nice, very nice.
+The royal kiss, Wills and Kate, very nice, very nice.

 But this is the kiss that matters.